jmrog/class-autobind-decorator/README.md

 ## Features:

-- Usable with ES6 [React](https://facebook.github.io/react/) classes,
+- Usable with ES6+ [React](https://facebook.github.io/react/) and [Preact](https://preactjs.com) classes,
 but also elsewhere
 - Built version is fully ES5-compatible, requiring no ES6+ polyfills
 - Supports class methods that have ES6 Symbols as keys
-- Accepts passed-in options (see examples below), allowing the user to specify the methods that should or should not be bound (supporting both named methods and methods with Symbols as keys in this case, as well)
+- Accepts configuration options (see examples below), allowing the user to specify the methods that should or should not be bound (supporting both named methods and methods with Symbols as keys in this case, as well)
-- Does not attempt to redefine methods marked as non-configurable (actually checks for configurability first!)
+- Does not attempt to redefine methods marked as non-configurable (checks for configurability first!), and only binds methods to actual instances, even if the method is first accessed via some other object (e.g., via the prototype)
 - Conforms to [the ES6+ "legacy" decorator pattern](https://babeljs.io/docs/plugins/transform-decorators/),
 and hence is usable as an ES6+ legacy decorator
 - Usable as both a "bare," unconfigured decorator (`@autoBindMethods`)